 Year 5 are also excellent Playground Buddies, who support other pupils in Key Stage 2.
 We work as a team with Year 6 Playground Buddies and Leaders.
 We complete application letters to apply for the position of Buddy.

 Watch our Beamish Trip video above to see what a fabulous time we had acting out being evacuees for the day!

 The Bike It Crew in Year 5 enjoy leading the school with Bike It activities.
 One of these activities is, the Bike It Olympics.
 The whole school takes part in a variety of different activities, including an obstacle course during this Year 5 led event.

-Class 5 look forward to lunchtime Doodle Club and Book Club.
-All clubs have Class 5 leaders, Pupils use BLP (Building Learning Power) skills to manage and organise these clubs with the support of Mrs Smith.
+Class 5 look forward to lunchtime responsibilities.
+Pupils take on the role of librarians, tray monitors and playground buddies.
+Pupils use BLP (Building Learning Power) skills to manage and organise these clubs with the support of Mrs Smith.